Usha193/plant_disease_detection/README.md

 5. Various Model Architecture tried along with Learning Rate and Optimizer and various accuracy obtained with different models.

-All the version with code can be seen in `jovian.ml` (https://jovian.ml/soumyajit4419/course-project-plant-disease-classification)
 <br/>

 ## Details about the model